AbhishekRauthan/Sort-Time-Calculator/README.md

-# This is My C++ project

-# What is this project about?

-## This project is to record, analyse and develop my programming and logical skills using C++ and to contain all the algorithms that a programmer may need. also to add some functionality to it, their is a main file that calculate the time taken by an algorithm. and to execute it write the following command:
- `g++ ./sortalgo/sortalgo.hpp ./sortalgo/heapsort.cpp ./sortalgo/insertionsort.cpp ../misc/misc.hpp ../misc/misc.cpp  main.cpp`

-# This project contains the following folders :-
+# Sort Time Calculator

+## this project is to calculate the time taken by various sorting algorithms like heapsort, insertion sort etc and store them in a text file named result.

+## folder structure:
+### there are 2 folders
-  * ## Algorithm
+  * ### sortalgo
-  * ## Misc
+  * ### misc

-# Algorithm folder

-## This folder is storing various algorithms (specified by their folders) that are there in open (currently only sorting algorithms are present but much more would be added)

-# Misc folder

-## this folder contains many miscellaneous functions that may be required by a programmer but have no co-relation between them
+### sortalgo folder contains all the sorting algorithms whereas misc folder contains all the functions that we may need but as such do not have any coorelation.